windtronic/anime_search_database/README.md

 MVP - To create a successful search engine with anime lists provided.

-Create a opps sorry we havent added that yet for animes not included but searched for in the search bar.

-Create a search bar.
+-  Create a search bar with a filter of sorts.

-Have posters for each title and information.
+-  Have posters for each title and information.
 If this is already implemented then have the option to click and render additional information.

-Add Title, genre, year, date, number of seasons, ratings, etc ...
+-  Add Title, year, date, number of seasons, ratings, etc ...

+-  If the user wants the full information create a hyperlink to my anime list.